openxrlab/xrmocap/docs/en/tools/run_mview_sperson_estimator.md

 `meta_path` is the path to the meta data directory.
 In the file tree example given above, `meta_path` should point to `xrmocap_meta`.

+### Argument: output_dir

+`output_dir` is the path to the directory saving all possible output files, including multi-view keypoints2d, keypoints3d, SMPLData and visualization videos.

 ### Argument: disable_log_file

 By default, disable_log_file is False and a log file named `{tool_name}_{time_str}.txt` will be written.
 Add `--disable_log_file` makes it True and the tool will only print log to console.